a2stuff/a2d/notes/testplan.md

 * Position two windows so that the right edges are exactly aligned, and the windows vertically overlap by several pixels.
 Activate the upper window.
 Drag a floppy disk volume icon so that it is partially occluded by the bottom-right of the upper window.
 Verify that the visible parts of the icon repaint correctly and that DeskTop does not hang.
 * Position two windows so that the left edges are exactly aligned, and the windows vertically overlap by several pixels.
 Activate the upper window.
 Drag a floppy disk volume icon so that it is partially occluded by the bottom-left corner of the upper window.
 Verify that the visible parts of the icon repaint correctly and that DeskTop does not hang.
 * Position two windows so that the bottom-right corner of one overlaps the top-left corner of the other by several few pixels.
 Drag a floppy disk volume icon so that it should show on both sides of overlap.
 Verify that the visible parts of the icon repaint correctly.
+* Position a window so that the right edge overlaps volume icons.
+Select the volume icons.
+Clear selection by clicking on the desktop.
+Verify that the right edge of the window is not overdrawn.
+* Open five volume windows containing many files so that the windows have large initial sizes.
+Drag the top-most so that the right edge aligns with another window's right edge and overlaps a volume icon.
+Drag another window that was previously overlapping the same icon so that the right edge aligns with the other windows.
+Verify that the volume icons repaint correctly and that the system does not hang.

 * Repeat the following cases with these modifiers: Open-Apple, Shift (on a IIgs), Shift (on a Platinum IIe):
   * Launch DeskTop.
 Open a volume window with many icons.
 Click on a file icon to select it.
 Modifier-click the icon to deselect it.
 Drag-select on the desktop covering a large area.
 Verify that no file icons are erroneously painted.